alibaba/opentelemetry-go-auto-instrumentation/example/benchmark/README.md

 ```shell
 make clean && make build
 ```
-And there will be a `otel-go-auto-instrumentation` binary in the project root directory.
+And there will be a `otelbuild` binary in the project root directory.
 ### 2. run mysql & redis
 We recommend you to use docker to run mysql and redis:
 ```shell